 No one really loves going to the dentist, but for millions of Americans, dental anxiety is a very real problem.
 In fact, many people avoid getting the dental care they need because of anxiety and fear.
 Some patients deal with dental anxiety because they fear going through pain.
-Others may have had bad experiences in the past.
+Others may have had bad experiences in the past from dental treatment.
 For some patients, it’s the loss of control that makes them anxious about heading to the dentist.

 Unfortunately, if you keep delaying those dental visits, you’re going to have some big, costly dental problems to deal with.
 Without proper care, you can end up with cavities, gum disease, and other oral health problems.
 Many new studies even link the presence of gum disease with a high risk of diabetes, stroke, and heart attack.
 Avoiding dental care is bad for your dental health and your overall health, so here’s a look at some helpful tips you can use to help calm your dental anxiety.

 Tip #1 – Start By Talking to Your Dentist About Dental Anxiety and Your Fears

 One of the best things you can do is to talk to your Melbourne, Florida dentist about the dental anxiety you’re experiencing.
 Together you can come up with a good strategy to deal with that anxiety.
 You may feel better if Dr. Brazdo continually tells you what is going on throughout the process.
 Other patients like to have their dentist talking to them in a calming voice about something other than the dental work taking place.
 You can also come up with a hand signal you can use if you need a break for a few minutes.
 This way you feel more in control of the situation during dental treatment.